War Trauma Recovery: Christian Counseling Insights

 Christian counseling insights on war trauma recovery.

-There is a redeemed form of mind-body work (aka energy healing) called Splankna.
-It is healing for your emotional and mental health that uses prayer and Bible verses along with EMDR, NET and TFT.
+This is a form of mind-body work that invites the Holy Spirit.
+It is healing for your emotional and mental health which uses prayer and Bible verses along with EMDR, NET and TFT.
 It is wise to find your therapist’s faith statement, for example look here, and look at their credentials and certifications to understand how much training they have.
-Sometimes Splankna is not the right treatment.
+Sometimes mind-body is not the right treatment.
 Your therapist should ask you if you have a traumatic brain injury or a history of seizures.
-Another questionable use of Splankna is during the beginning stages of recovery from severe alcohol and substance use disorder or domestic violence.
+Another questionable use of this is during the beginning stages of recovery from severe alcohol and substance use disorder or domestic violence.
 Your therapist will make the decision whether you are strong enough emotionally to discuss the trauma.

 Things to do on your own: